 As my wife began to put the many pieces together to start a new dental practice in Austin, I had the privilege to come alongside her and help with the “business” end of launching.
 In doing so, I managed our small business software selection process across our small business medical technology stack, did hands-on evaluation of all the small business startup software tools and systems, and implemented and configured the tech stack, including the dental office phone system.

 While I had plenty of experience starting and scaling online businesses, as a dentist, my wife was going to launch a “brick and mortar” operation.
 The advancements in medical office phone system technology, namely cloud-based solutions, provided a lot of options, and through research and some trial and error, we now use the best dental practice phone system.

-We Use RingCentral Phones in My Wife’s Dental Practice
+We Use RingCentral Phones in My Wife’s Dental Office

 RingCentral has given my wife tremendous flexibility in how she runs her dental practice, increased professionalism of the practice as a whole, increased efficiency across her team, and, it’s been a far more affordable solution than we ever thought possible.